k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The Custom Logic Broadway flow can be created in either the **Shared Objects** or **a given LU**.

-The Customer Logic Broadway flow always has **two external input parameters** and it gets their values from the task execution process:
+The Custom Logic Broadway flow always has **two external input parameters** and it gets their values from the task execution process:

 - LU_NAME
 - NUM_OF_ENTITIES: the maximum number of entities to be processed by the task execution.
 The number is set in the task or in the task's [overridden parameters](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-additional-task-execution-parameters) .